 Cons: Less variety, harder to access the freezer

 Side-by-Side: Split right down the middle with the freezer section on the left and fresh/chilled foods on the right, allowing the two to be stored at any height.
-Most models favor the chilled foods and offer a few extra inches on that side.
-You can read our round-up of the best side-by-side refrigerators here.
+Most models favor chilled foods and offer a few extra inches on that side.
+For more ideas, you can read our round-up of the best side-by-side refrigerators.